When Leticia Bufoni’s father learned skateboarding was taking a firm hold of his young daughter, he sawed her first deck in half with a power saw.

 In the last decade, we’ve seen the rise of the likes of Alexis Sablone, Samarriah Brevard and Bufoni’s young Brazilian teammate Rayssa Leal, currently second in the world in street skating.
 And with more visibility for these women’s pros and female skating role models for a new generation to look up to, skateparks are becoming more inviting places for all who want in.

-Bufoni, competing under the flag of her native Brazil, will be among the current generation of female street skaters with a chance to rise to that challenge in Japan.
+Bufoni, competing under the flag of her native Brazil, will be among the current generation of female street skaters with a chance to rise to that challenge.
 She’s got it all.
 Attitude.
 Star power.
 The smoothest street style and cleanest lines.
 She also has a zillion followers on social media and a willingness to step up and show what she can do when it’s all on the line.

 She’s old enough, too, to remember when those chances to compete came at a cost.